ArthurHeitmann/nier_cli/README.md

-# Nier CLI
+# Nier CLI (for MGRR)

-An all in one tool for converting all sorts of files from Nier Automata.
+An all in one tool for converting all sorts of files from MGRR.
+Originally made for Nier Automata.

 ## Supported files